 capture the imagination with tales of attempted escapes.
 We spent hours here.
 A good book for kids to read that takes place on Alcatraz is Al Capone Does My Shirts by Jennifer Choldenko.
 You can also take a combination tour that takes you to Angel Island, the west coast equivalent of Ellis Island.
 Read Hannah is My Name by Belle Yang for younger kids.

-Emperor Nelson’s Fantastic San Francisco Time Machine History Tour was a very informative and lots of fun.
+Emperor Norton’s Fantastic San Francisco Time Machine History Tour was a very informative and lots of fun.
 We got a Groupon.
-“Emperor Nelson” walked us around showing us spots from the early smuggling days of San Francisco to the 1906 earthquake, and a lot of architecture.
+“Emperor Norton” walked us around showing us spots from the early smuggling days of San Francisco to the 1906 earthquake, and a lot of architecture.
 This is a great place to start, because you get a sense of the history and layout of the city.

 Have lunch at Boudin Bakery for some marvelous sourdough bread in interesting shapes.
 Have dinner almost anywhere on Fisherman’s Wharf for some delicious chowder or seafood.